-This account details all monies due from Council Tax and National Non Domestic Rates (NNDR/Business Rates), and payments made to Hampshire County Council, Hampshire and Isle of Wight Police Authority, Hampshire Fire and Rescue Authority, Parish Councils and the District Council.
-All Business Rates, less a deduction for collection costs, are paid to a Central Government pool and redistributed to local authorities by formula.
+This account details all monies due from Council Tax and Business Rates, and payments made to Hampshire County Council, Hampshire and Isle of Wight Police Authority, Hampshire Fire and Rescue Authority, Parish Councils and the District Council.
+Until 2013/14, all Business Rates, less a deduction for collection costs, were paid to a Central Government pool and redistributed to local authorities by formula.
+In 2013/14, a new Local Business Rates retention scheme was introduced, which allows local authorities to retain a share of business rates collected.
+The Scheme operates in a similar manner to Council tax, and as such the Business Rates and Council tax components have been seperated for clarity.
 The Collection Fund is incorporated within the Balance Sheet and the Cash Flow Statement.